influxdata/telegraf/plugins/inputs/apm_server/README.md

 #### Tags

 Each measurement is tagged with the identifiers from `metadata`.
-Nested objects are represented by `dot` notation.
+Nested objects are represented by `_` notation.

 The example of incoming `metadata`: